-Budgeted cost: £ 23,260
+Budgeted cost: £ 24,350

-Activity Evidence that supports this approach Challenge number(s) addressed Parental Engagement (particularly in EYFS) Phonics and reading CPD Class dojo stories Bedtime stories- event and pedagogy Stay and play ECFS links for support and advice Workshops/CPD Social Media Cafes Events Effectively promote parental engagement in learning via regular workshops in school, and develop further through Class Dojo, Twitter, newsletters and the school website.
-Family engagement shows significant improvement in progress and attainment - EEF toolkit 2019 "In the early years, the evidence supports the importance of parents' reading to / with their children (and associated interactions) and support for learning (creating a supportive home learning environment).
+Activity Evidence that supports this approach Challenge number(s) addressed Parental Engagement (particularly in EYFS) Phonics and reading CPD Class dojo stories Bedtime stories- event and pedagogy Stay and play ECFS links for support and advice Family engagement shows significant improvement in progress and attainment - EEF toolkit 2019 "In the early years, the evidence supports the importance of parents' reading to / with their children (and associated interactions) and support for learning (creating a supportive home learning environment).
 Parent involvement plays a key role in children's academic attainment.
-2,3 Pastoral supportSnettisham staff will usetargeted pastoral systemsto manage wellbeing ofpupils and work withfamilies• Talking time• Meet and greet• Lego therapy• Senior mentalhealth training• FSP and EHmeetingsFurther embed the useof Lego therapy toenhance social andemotional development; Education Endowment Foundation (EEF)Research from the 'Teaching and Learning Toolkit' states 'Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.'
-1,3,4 increasing confidence, expression and good mental health for targeted pupils so they are ready to learn in the classroom.
-Embed SALT intervention work in KS1.
-Breakfast club At Snettisham we invite and target pupils into a daily breakfast club from 7:45- 8:45 in order to develop positive routines, access to opportunity and ensure breakfasts.
-Pupils who would benefit will be targeted for support The Department for Education (DfE) Breakfast club programme 2021-2023 overview, published 9th July 2021 states 'The evidence shows that providing a healthy school breakfast at the start of the school day can contribute to improved readiness to learn, increased concentration, and improved wellbeing and behaviour.'
-After school clubs Snettisham staff will deliver a regular schedule of clubs targeted at pupils to extend and enrich their day. • Art • Drama workshop • Multisport • Musical tuition • Art • Yoga • Singing A six-year research project by the Learning Away Project, funded by the Paul Hamlyn Foundation, concluded 'residential learning experiences 'provide opportunities, benefits and impacts that cannot be achieved in any other context or setting; 82 per cent of KS2 pupils said their teachers and lessons on the residential helped them to learn.'
+2,3 Pastoral support Snettisham staff will use targeted pastoral systems to manage wellbeing of pupils and work with families Talking time Meet and greet Lego therapy Senior mental health training EH and EHAP meetings Education Endowment Foundation (EEF)Research from the 'Teaching and Learning Toolkit' states 'Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.'
+1,3,4 Breakfast club At Snettisham we invite and target pupils into a daily breakfast club from 7:45- 8:45 in order to develop positive routines, access to opportunity and ensure breakfasts.
+Pupils who would benefit will be targeted for support The Department for Education (DfE) Breakfast club programme 2021- 2023 overview, published 9th July 2021 states'The evidence shows that providing a healthy school breakfast at the start of the school day can contribute to improved readiness to learn, increased concentration, and improved wellbeing and behaviour.'
+After school clubs Snettisham staff will deliver a regular schedule of clubs targeted at pupils to A six-year research project by the Learning Away Project, funded by the Paul Hamlyn Foundation, concluded'residential learning experiences 'provide opportunities, extend and enrich their day.
+Art Drama workshop Multisports Musical tuition Art Yoga Singing benefits and impacts that cannot be achieved in any other context or setting; 82 per cent of KS2 pupils said their teachers and lessons on the residential helped them to learn.'
 Access to wider opportunities - At Snettisham we will build on our curriculum offer with additional strategies to broaden pupil access to culture and diversity.
 We will refresh our ARTSMark in 2022.
 We will target Musical tuition and Trust Arts events to specific pupils.
 We will prioritise trips, experiences and workshops that develop creativity and wellbeing.
 Education Endowment Foundation (EEF) Research from the 'Teaching and Learning Toolkit' states'Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
 Wider benefits such as more positive attitudes to learning and increased well-being have also consistently been reported.'

-Total budgeted cost: £ 68,560
+Total budgeted cost: £59,670